pyeventsourcing/eventsourcing/docs/topics/application.rst

 ----------------------

-Automatic snapshotting of aggregates at regular intervals can be enabled by setting the application class attribute 'snapshotting_intervals'.
+Automatic snapshotting of aggregates at regular intervals can be enabled for an application class be setting the class attribute 'snapshotting_intervals'.
 The 'snapshotting_intervals' should be a mapping of aggregate classes to integers which represent the snapshotting interval.
+Setting this attribute implicitly enables snapshotting as described above.
 When aggregates are saved, snapshots will be taken if the version of aggregate coincides with the specified interval.

-The example below demonstrates this by extending the ``Worlds`` application class with ``World`` aggregates snapshotted every 2 events.
+The example extends the ``Worlds`` application class and specifies that ``World`` aggregates are to be automatically snapshotted every 2 events.
+In practice, a suitable interval would most likely be larger than 2, perhaps more like 100.

 .. code-block:: python